VinF/practical_sessions_RL/README.md

-# Practical sessions RL summer school
+# Practical sessions RL

-This repository contains the jupyter notebooks used for the RL summer school 2022 in Amsterdam.
+This repository contains several jupyter notebooks for an hands-on introduction to RL.

 To get started, first clone this repository or download the zip file (by clicking on the "code" button above).